 If you have able-bodied privilege (if you aren’t disabled or ill, or you don’t look disabled or ill), you can use it to advocate for accessible spaces, for education and social support, and for inclusion for all people with disabilities. #DisabilitySolidarity

 No matter what privilege you have — even if you only have a tiny little bit, look closely.
 Simply having Internet connection and the ability to read and write in English is privilege, and you can wield it in service to so many people and so many causes. #KnowledgeIsPower #AccessJustice

 Look closely at your privilege — not as a shameful thing that fills you with impotent regret and remorse, no!
 That’s a silly thing to do with power you’ve inherited.
 Instead, find all of your privilege and use it intentionally for the good of all.
 Structural inequalities can be righted, but only when people in the structure wake up, stop being cogs in the machine, and start using their power to challenge — and reduce — injustice.

 Become a Privilege Traitor.
-Turn your unearned privilege into a blessing, into a tool for social justice, and into a dedication to the soul of the world.
+Turn your unearned privilege into a blessing, a tool for social justice, and a dedication to the soul of the world.

 Discover and celebrate all of your privilege and put it to work, you traitors. #PrivilegeTraitorsRock

 It is a real pleasure to read you.

 I think this is the best article on Privilege that I’ve ever read.
 Thank you.